Note: This page was updated August 20, 2018.

 What’s at Risk, Talking Points and What You Can Do

-The Trump Administration wants to repeal the 2015 Clean Water Rule, which would remove Clean Water Act protections from 2 million miles of waterways and millions of acres of wetlands.1 The 2015 rule was issued to clarify the definition of "waters of the United States" to ensure protection of tributary streams, intermittent streams and wetlands that can impact downstream water.
+The Trump Administration has proposed to repeal the 2015 Clean Water Rule, which would remove Clean Water Act protections from 2 million miles of waterways and millions of acres of wetlands.1 The 2015 rule was issued to clarify the definition of "waters of the United States" to ensure protection of tributary streams, intermittent streams and wetlands that can impact downstream water.
 About 117 million Americans get their drinking water from streams protected by the Clean Water Rule.2

 Why the Clean Water Rule Was Created